NicholasBunn/mastersCaseStudy/services/oceanWeatherService/README.md

 ## **Description**
 This service offers information about marine weather conditions.
 It offers two service calls, each serving a different temporal aspect (foresight and hindsight):
-- The 'OceanWeatherPrediction' service call queries Stormglass's (https://stormglass.io/) API to fetch future weather conditions at specified latitudes and longitudes.
+- The 'OceanWeatherPrediction' service call provides foresight for tactical decision-making (As is described by https://www.researchgate.net/publication/332173693_Designing_Ship_Digital_Services) by providing future ocean weather conditions along a requested route.
-- The 'OceanWeatherHistory' service call allows the client to choose between querying the Stormglass API, Era5 dataset, or visual observations from the S.A.
-Agulhas to fetch historical weather conditions at specified latitudes and longitudes.
+- The 'OceanWeatherHistory' call provides hindsight for stategic decision-making (As is described by https://www.researchgate.net/publication/332173693_Designing_Ship_Digital_Services) by providing historical ocean weather conditions that the ship would have encountered along a requested route.

 For information on the API design (calls and messages), check out the proto file at https://github.com/NicholasBunn/mastersCaseStudy/blob/main/services/oceanWeatherService/proto/v1/ocean_weather_service_api_v1.proto